djalbat/Easy-DragAndDrop/README.md

     rubbishBin = new RubbishBin('#rubbishBin', onRemove);
 ```

-Activating files is done by double clicking on them, in which case the `onActivate` handler is called with the file's path.

 #### Cloning or creating instances from HTML

 You can also create instances using the `clone()` factory or instance methods.
 Remember to remove the `id` attribute if you've used the `clone()` factory method and the jQuery selector used it.
 Or you can use the `fromHTML()` methods, as in the examples: